Article summary:

 - 49% cite weak deal visibility as a main reason pipeline fails to convert AND cite poor deal progression as a main reason pipeline fails to convert

-But marketing and services feel it too.
+Marketing and services feel it too.

 Marketing doesn’t have a clean view of the client (the problems they have, the reasons they buy, the services they want, the objections they face).
 So they create filler assets and publish often to look busy.
-Sales politely ignores these assets, working harder to close deals.

 Services teams chase down sales teams to find out what was sold (often frustrated at the lack of consistency and stressed at the promises made).